DinoChiesa/devjam3-20170405/Labs/Core/06-Securing-APIs-with-OAuth-3-legged/README.md

-6. Authenticate as a user, with one of the username/password pairs given to you by your instructor.  dino / IloveAPIs might work.
+6. Authenticate as a user, with one of the username/password pairs given to you by your instructor.  dino@apigee.com / IloveAPIs might work.

 6. After authenticating, you will then be asked to provide consent to the app.
    This interaction collects consent from the user that App X will have the requested scopes.